SunnyGeGe/myir-buildroot/board/myir/myd_y335x/readme.txt

 ===============
 1. Boot from TF/SD card with ramdisk
   - Format TF/SD with fat/fat32 format
-  - Copy MLO, u-boot.img, uEnv_ramdisk.txt, zImage, myd_y335x.dtb, ramdisk.gz to TF/SD card.
+  - Copy MLO, u-boot.img, uEnv_ramdisk.txt, zImage, myd_y335x.dtb, ramdisk.gz and images directory to TF/SD card.
   - Rename uEnv_ramdisk.txt to uEnv.txt
   - Insert the TF/SD card to slot, and set bootmode to mmc0
   - Powreoff and poweron to boot from TF/SD card with ramdisk